samanthagburek/KUSS-repo/ProgressAndGoals.md

 - Only the editor and managing editor(s) see all manuscripts; everyone else only sees "their own."
 That means manuscripts for which they are the author or referee.
 	- After user authentication, filter manuscripts from database by author / referee

+## More Goals

+- Encryption for sensitive data
+- Automated email for changes in review (acceptance/rejection)